jedipunkz/openstack_havana_deploy/README.md

 Version and Change log
 ----

-* version 0.1 : 25th Oct 2013 : first version of release. tested for neutron only.
+* version 0.1 : 25th Oct 2013 : first version of release. tested for neutron mode only.